moises-dias/yolo-opencv-detector/README.md

     - In this tutorial, you will learn how to use OpenCV for object detection in images using Template matching.
 It's a great tutorial, very well explained and I highly recommend watching it and also the channel other playlists to learn more about OpenCV.

 2. [**YOLO Object Detection with OpenCV** - PyImageSearch](https://pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/)
-    - If you want to dive deeper into using YOLO for object detection in images or video streams using Python, I recommend reading his article for more details on this topic.
+    - If you want to dive deeper into using YOLO for object detection in images or video streams using Python, I recommend reading this article for more details on this topic.

 3. [**TRAIN A YOLOv4 DETECTOR USING GOOGLE COLAB** - Techzizou](https://medium.com/analytics-vidhya/train-a-custom-yolov4-tiny-object-detector-using-google-colab-b58be08c9593)
-    - On that tutorial, you can find instructions on running the detector in a live video and also obtaining metrics for your trained model performance.
+    - In this tutorial, you can find instructions on running the detector in a live video and also obtaining metrics for your trained model performance.
 If you want more details about the training process, I recommend reading his Medium article.

 These references served as resources in the creation of this guide, and I extend my gratitude to their creators.